Admonstrator/glinet-enable-acme/readme.template.md

 ### Persistence Across Firmware Updates

 During installation, you'll be asked if you want to make the installation permanent.
-If you choose "yes", the certificate files and nginx configuration will be preserved during firmware upgrades by adding them to `/etc/sysupgrade.conf`.
+If you choose "yes", the certificate files and renewal wrapper script will be preserved during firmware upgrades by adding them to `/etc/sysupgrade.conf`.

 This means:

 - ✅ Your ACME certificates survive firmware updates
-- ✅ Nginx configuration is preserved
+- ✅ Renewal wrapper script is preserved
+- ✅ Webserver configurations are NOT persisted (to avoid conflicts)
-- ✅ No need to reinstall after upgrading
+- ✅ Simply re-run the script after upgrading to reconfigure webservers

+> 💡 **Why not persist webserver configs?** GL.iNet firmware updates may change nginx/uhttpd configurations.
+By not persisting them, we avoid potential conflicts.
+The script quickly reconfigures webservers using your existing certificates after a firmware upgrade.

 ### Manual Certificate Renewal